alexocode/knigge/README.md

 behaviour.
 This facade then delegates calls to the real implementation, which is either given directly to `Knigge` or fetched from the configuration.

-`Knigge` can be `use`d directly in a behaviour, or in a separate module by passing the behaviour which should be "facaded" as an option.
+`Knigge` can be `used` directly in a behaviour, or in a separate module by passing the behaviour which should be "facaded" as an option.

 [See the documentation](https://hexdocs.pm/knigge) for more information.